-- If employees were transitioned to a remote work environment, determine how the entity’s policies and procedures accommodate this transition under extraordinary circumstances.
+- Did you make operating changes to accommodate hybrid working environments or flexible schedules?
+Are these changes reflected in your entity’s policies and procedures?
+If you transitioned employees to a remote work environment, determine how your entity’s policies and procedures accommodate this transition and also provide for other extraordinary circumstances.
 It may be necessary to add or modify policies for telecommuting or alternative work arrangements.

 There is no standard answer when determining how much documentation is adequate.
-Today’s unique circumstances may require more detail than past events, so be generous with this documentation.
+Today’s new environment may require more detail than in the past, so be generous with this documentation.
 Further, the extent of the detail and the type of documentation needed are also driven by what is required by funders, such as Uniform Guidance, and what is required by an entity’s adopted policies and procedures.

-The entity’s policies and procedures weigh heavily in determining allowability of cost because they state what an entity can or cannot do and, therefore, what is or is not allowable.
+Your policies and procedures weigh heavily in determining allowability of cost because they state what your entity can or cannot do and, therefore, what is or is not allowable.

-There are many steps to take as you move forward, but include the following steps too:
+There are many steps to take as you make continuous improvements, so include the following steps, too:

-- Evaluate policies and procedures to determine whether they should be updated to accommodate future operating changes.
-Consider recent changes to operations and the workforce to determine how existing policies do or do not reflect the entity’s needs.
+- Evaluate policies and procedures to determine whether you should update them to accommodate current or expected operating changes.
+Consider your entity’s workforce and how it’s serving participants to determine whether existing policies do or do not reflect your entity’s needs.

-- Evaluate the documentation gathered since the beginning of the COVID-19 crisis to determine whether it is complete.
-Are all receipts, invoices, approvals, procurement documents and more ready to be filed and retained?
-Have the operating changes, crisis effect, workforce changes and more been documented?
-If not, complete these while your memory is fresh.
+- Evaluate the documentation gathered since the beginning of the COVID-19 pandemic to determine whether it is complete and adequately supports what has occurred and decisions made.
+Are all receipts, invoices, approvals, procurement documents, and more filed and retained?

 - Determine whether exceptions were made to existing policies and procedures.
 If so, document the reason for the exception and have it approved and signed off on by management or the board.

-There is no all-inclusive checklist that will help each entity determine whether everything is in place.
+There is no all-inclusive checklist that will help each entity determine whether everything is properly supported by the correct amount of documentation.
 However, there is one general question to ask when it comes to documentation: Is the entity prepared for an audit or monitoring visit?
-The answer will help determine what still needs to be completed.
+Or, what was identified during the last audit or monitoring event?
+This answer will help determine what needs to be updated.